Stir-Fried Jerk Shrimp and Peppers

 After deveining and rinsing, thoroughly pat shrimp dry with paper towels.
 If they're wet when added to the wok, the stir-fry will turn into a braise.

-- 1 pound(s) uncooked shrimp, large, peeled, deveined, patted dry
+uncooked shrimp1 pound(s), large, peeled, deveined, patted dry

-- 3 cup(s), sliced orange bell pepper, and yellow beller peppers strips (1/4-inch wide)
+orange bell pepper3 cup(s), sliced, and yellow beller peppers strips (1/4-inch wide)